core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For each group, the Group Prefix is constant over time and is uniquely defined in the set of all the groups associated to the same Group Manager.
 The choice of the Group Prefix for a given group's Security Context is application specific.
 The size of the Group Prefix directly impact on the maximum number of distinct groups under the same Group Manager.

-The Group Epoch is set to 0 upon the group's initialization, and is incremented by 1 upon completing each renewal of the Security Context and keying material in the group (see {{sec-group-key-management}}).
-In particular, once a new Master Secret has been distributed to the group, all the group members increment by 1 the Group Epoch in the Group Identifier of that group.
+The Group Epoch is set to 0 upon the group's initialization, and is incremented by 1 each time new keying material, including a new Gid, is distributed to the group in order to establish a new Security Context (see {{sec-group-key-management}}).

-As an example, a 3-byte Group Identifier can be composed of: i) a 1-byte Group Prefix '0xb1' interpreted as a raw byte string; and ii) a 2-byte Group Epoch interpreted as an unsigned integer ranging from 0 to 65535.
-Then, after having established the Common Context 61532 times in the group, its Group Identifier will assume value '0xb1f05c'.
+As an example, a 3-byte Gid can be composed of: i) a 1-byte Group Prefix '0xb1' interpreted as a raw byte string; and ii) a 2-byte Group Epoch interpreted as an unsigned integer ranging from 0 to 65535.
+Then, after having established the Common Context 61532 times in the group, its Gid will assume value '0xb1f05c'.

 Using an immutable Group Prefix for a group assumes that enough time elapses between two consecutive usages of the same Group Epoch value in that group.
 This ensures that the Gid value is temporally unique during the lifetime of a given message.
 Thus, the expected highest rate for addition/removal of group members and consequent group rekeying should be taken into account for a proper dimensioning of the Group Epoch size.